General aspects

 In case of other programming languages, for which Cumulocity does not provide an SDK, we recommend developers to ensure support for all authentication mechanisms available in the Cumulocity platform.

-operating system environment variable.
+The Cumulocity exposes the REST endpoint /user/currentUser.
+The microservice retrieves the Cumulocity address from the C8Y_BASEURL operating system environment variable.
 The microservice can verify if the credentials embedded in the HTTP request, which is handled by the microservice, are valid or not by using the REST endpoint /user/currentUser.
-If the credentials are correct, the response status from the /user/currentUser endpoint is 200 OK
+If the credentials are correct, the response status from the /user/currentUser endpoint is 200 OK.
+In case of incorrect credentials, the response contains a 401 Unauthorized status code.
+In order to verify if the credentials are correct, the microservice copies the credentials from ongoing requests and sends them to the /user/currentUser endpoint.

 Depending on the authentication method, the credentials can be passed to the microservice in various ways, such as:

-HTTP header- Cookie called
+2. Cookie called authorization

-- Custom HTTP header called
+3. Custom HTTP header called X-XSRF-TOKEN

-- Custom HTTP header called
+4. Custom HTTP header called tfatoken

 You can see the credential validation flow on the sequence diagram below: